List of famous failed startups and businesses in India - Updated 2023

 It pulled the plug on 23 March 2018.

 As per an official statement from the company “Unfortunately we are at a point where we will not be able to fulfill our promise of delivering healthy and nutritious meal to the kids going forward due to constraints on our end and don’t want to falter on the quality of our services.
-Hence we are getting back to the drawing board and working to get back again to serve all the beloved kids in a way which will continue to uphold our vision.
+Hence we are getting back to the drawing board and working to get back again to serve all the beloved kids in a way that will continue to uphold our vision.

 Until we figure out a way to do that, we will have to shut down our services temporarily.”